 Entrepreneurial activities are observed in non-profit organisations.
 They are linked with the tendency of becoming ‘business-like’ of non-profit organisations (Maier et al., 2014, p.
 1).
-Verreynne, Miles, and Harris have observed, that “these ‘profit for purpose’ organisations use market transactions to generate social benefits directly (by providing employment opportunities for the disabled in sheltered workshops) and/or indirectly (by creating revenues that support social initiatives) for their beneficiaries” (Verreynne et al., 2013, p.
+Verreynne, Miles, and Harris have observed that “these ‘profit for purpose’ organisations use market transactions to generate social benefits directly (by providing employment opportunities for the disabled in sheltered workshops) and/or indirectly (by creating revenues that support social initiatives) for their beneficiaries” (Verreynne et al., 2013, p.
 113).
 Such activities are analysed in the frame of the social entrepreneurship concept, which offers a theoretical basis for such analysis.

 Yunus defines social entrepreneurship as an “initiative of social consequences, taken by an entrepreneur with a social vision, where the initiative may be both non-economic, associated with a charity or business initiative oriented towards personal profit or without such an option” (Yunus, 2011).
 Mair and Marti perceive social entrepreneurship as “a process involving the innovative use and combination of resources to pursue opportunities to catalyse social change and/or address social needs” (Mair & Marti, 2006, p.
 37).
 They argue that social entrepreneurship can occur in both a new organisation and an established organisation.

 Researchers gathered in the European Research Network identify social entrepreneurship with a social economy.
 They define social enterprises as “organisations with an explicit aim to benefit the community, initiated by a group of citizens and in which the material interest of capital investors is subject to limits.
 Social enterprises also place a high value on their autonomy and on economic risk-taking related to ongoing socio-economic activity” (Defourny & Nyssens, 2006, p.
 5).
 The model proposed by the European Research Network distinguishes three sets of criteria (three economic and entrepreneurial, three social, and three related to the participatory governance) according to which entities and initiatives are classified as parts of a social economy.
 The economic criteria comprise a continuous activity, producing goods and/or selling services, a significant level of economic risk, and a minimum amount of paid work.
-The social criteria include the explicit aim to benefit the community, an initiative launched by a group of citizens or civil society organisations, and a limited profit distribution.
+The social criteria include the explicit aim to benefit the community, an initiative launched by a group of citizens or civil society organisations, and a limited-profit distribution.
 Finally, the dimension of participatory governance is described by a high degree of autonomy, a decision-making power not based on capital ownership, and a participatory nature, which involves various parties affected by the activity (Defourny & Nyssens, 2012, pp. 12-15).

 In the EU’s documents, the term 'social enterprise' is used to cover the following types of business (European Commission, 2011, p.
 2):

-those for which the social or societal objective of the common good is the reason for the commercial activity, often in the form of a high level of social innovation,
+those for which the social or societal objective of the common good is the reason for the commercial activity, often in the form of a high level of social innovation

-those where profits are mainly reinvested with a view to achieving this social objective,
+those where profits are mainly reinvested with a view to achieving this social objective

-those where the method of organisation or ownership system reflects their mission, using democratic or participatory principles or focusing on social justice.
+those where the method of organisation or ownership system reflects their mission, using democratic or participatory principles or focusing on social justice

-Because of many approaches to social enterprises, as well as different definitions and legal forms dedicated to this kind of activity in different countries, it is not precise to identify social enterprises with non-profit organisations (although many social enterprises could be classified as non-profit, and vice-versa).
+Because of many approaches to social enterprises as well as different definitions and legal forms dedicated to this kind of activity in different countries, it is not precise to identify social enterprises with non-profit organisations (although many social enterprises could be classified as non-profit, and vice-versa).